 Year model 1990 MF 390 low pressure hydraulic circuitry as seen inside cabin;

-and right are the pipes 1. to steering cylinders with yellowish JIC-connectors.
+and right are the pipes 1. to steering cylinder with yellowish JIC-connectors.
 These are connected to orbitrol with hoses.
 Orbi's

 return hose comes to T-connector 2. behind circuit's return pipe 9.
 T's other ends are the hose to PTO stack at the rear and the pipe